Thematic Photoshoot #1 — Samhain (Part 2)

 This thinning of the membrane between worlds meant that ghosts and fairies and all manner of otherworldly creatures could cross over on Samhain and wreak havoc.

-Christianity took this pagan festival over as a harvest festival.
+Christianity took over this pagan festival as a harvest festival.
 The feast became All Saints’ Day (i.e. All-Hallows) and the evening prior was Hallowe’en, still celebrated as the night when spirits and ghosts set out to wreak vengeance on the living and when evil marches unbridled across the world.

-No electrical lights were used, just candles.
+No electric lights were used, just daylight and candles.

 Reeuwijk, 13-10-2023 & Bodegraven, 29-10-2023